CyberSecuriTim/ad-configuration/README.md

        - Once the validation has been passed, click "Create"

-  - OPTIONAL step: Once the VM has been successfully deployed, access its network settings and select the RDP rule within the VM's network security group inbound port rules.
+  - OPTIONAL but recommended VM hardening step: Once the VM has been successfully deployed, access its network settings and select the RDP rule within the VM's network security group inbound port rules.
-      - Then Change the source IP addresses that are allowed to establish an RDP connection to the VM via port 3389 from any ip address on the internet to only known addresses (either an individual ip address or a range of known ip addresses)
+      - Then change the source IP addresses that are allowed to establish an RDP connection to the VM via port 3389 from any ip address on the internet to only known addresses (either an individual IP address or a range of known IP addresses)
-      - By restricting the allowed source IP addresses for RDP connections to only known IP addresses, this hardens the VM by significanly reducing its attack surface and thus bolstering its security posture.
+      - By restricting the allowed source IP addresses for RDP connections to only known IP addresses, this hardens the VM by significanly reducing its attack surface and thus bolstering its security posture, as opposed to having this port exposed to the entire internet.

      ![image](https://github.com/user-attachments/assets/d4df4d55-5f37-4196-aa4d-1c6641ff745f)